brendanobra/Ripple/README.md

 # EOS Ripple

-This is a workspace repo for building Ripple 2.0 OSS and its extensions
+This is a workspace repo for building Ripple 2.0 OSS and its extensions.

 -- Ripple OSS